 Clients are prohibited from booking a class is their dogs exhibit aggressive or nervous behavior.
 Canine Education reserves the right to remove dogs that are aggressive in class unless we have assessed your dog for a re-socialisation class.
 Unless a client has warned in advance, Canine Education requires that a dog be removed from a class, the client will not be entitled to a refund.

 Please contact us if you are not sure whether a class is suitable for your dog.
 If Canine Education agrees to allow your dog in the class, and then is required to remove the dog, Canine Education will provide alternate arrangements, such as working with you on a one-in-one basis.
 Canine Education is unable to refund course fees ones a course has begun.
-We do offer make-up sessions, should an occasional emergency keep you from attending.
 Clients are required to give advance notice if they are unable to attend a class.

 Puppies must be fully vaccinated prior to attending our class.